-It would be a big year for Adams, whose single was also ranked the No. 1 song by Billboard that year.
-It was featured on two albums upon its release – the soundtrack from the ’91 film Robin Hood: Prince of Thieves, and on Adams’ sixth studio album Waking Up the Neighbours (1992) – and became a No. 1 hit on many charts, selling more than 15 million copies worldwide.
+It would be a big year for Adams, whose single was also ranked No. 1 by Billboard that year.
+It was featured on two albums upon its release—the soundtrack from the 1991 film Robin Hood: Prince of Thieves and on Adams’ sixth studio album Waking Up the Neighbours—and became a No. 1 hit on many charts, selling more than 15 million copies worldwide.
 It would be a wild success for the Canadian rocker’s career and is among the best-selling singles of all time.

 In 2009, Canada Post featured Adams on a 54-cent multi-coloured stamp (Scott #2334) as part of its Canadian Recording Artists issue.
 Printed by the Lowe-Martin Group on Tullis Russell coated paper using nine-colour lithography and varnish, the stamp has general tagging along each side.
-Measuring 32 mm x 32 mm (square), the stamps were issued in booklets of eight stamps and souvenir sheets of four stamps.
+Measuring 32 millimetres by 32 millimetres, the stamps were issued in booklets of eight stamps and souvenir sheets of four stamps.
 The official first-day cover was cancelled in Paquetville, N.B.